Chipotle Fajita Veggies

 • Cook 7-8 minutes, stirring occasionally.
 The veggies should be tender but still crisp.
 Taste and season with salt to your liking.

-• Remove from heat and serve immediately in tacos, burritos, bowls, and more.
+• Remove them from the heat and serve immediately in tacos, burritos, bowls, and more.
 Happy eating!

 Notes

-• Use a large skillet — To help everything cook evenly, don’t overcrowd the pan.
-Use the largest skillet you can find!
+Use a large skillet: To help everything cook evenly, don’t overcrowd the pan.
+Use the largest cast-iron skillet you can find!

-• Don’t overcook — Fajita veggies should have a little crunch rather than be soft and mushy.
+Don’t overcook the veggies: Fajita veggies should have a little crunch rather than be soft and mushy.
+During the last few minutes, keep a close eye on them.

 Nutrition